Data Centers in Sheffield

 Natural Disaster Risk

 Sheffield has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
-This indicates a stable and secure physical environment for critical infrastructure.
+This stability is a key advantage for ensuring uptime and business continuity.